BackTable / ENT / Podcast / Episode #85

 Dr. Dipan Desai

-Dr. Dipan Desai is a parcticing ENT and an instructor of otolaryngology / head and neck surgery with Johns Hopkins in Maryland.
+Dr. Dipan Desai is a practicing otolaryngologst and head and neck surgeon with ENT Associates in St. Petersburg, Florida.

 Dr. Ashley Agan